jennapederson/cli-crash-course/03_bash_basics.md

 - -R is an option that indicates copy recursively
 - source and destination are both arguments to this command

+## Open Your Terminal

+- If you’re on a Mac, hit CMD+Space and type terminal.
+Hit enter after selecting Terminal.
+- If you’re using [Nitrous.io](https://www.nitrous.io/join/MommurvvT9A?utm_source=nitrous.io&utm_medium=copypaste&utm_campaign=referral), find the box you created using [these setup instructions](https://github.com/jennapederson/cli-crash-course/blob/master/setup.md).
+If the box is not started, click the orange Start button.
+When the box is started (indicated by a green circle icon), click the grey Terminal button.
+- If you're on Linux/Unix, open up the console or terminal application (it is assumed you already know how to do this).

 ## Man Pages

 Now is a good time to talk about man pages.
 Man pages are reference manuals for commands.
 They show the allowed formats of a command, its options, and arguments as well as deeper explanations of each.